ufal/pcedt2.0-coref/README.md

 All the new annotation, including the annotation work in progress, is planned to be soon released in PCEDT 3.0.
 As in PCEDT 2.0 Coref we aimed to release only the coreferential extensions, we decided to extract all the coreferential relations from the newly annotated data and import it back to the original version of PCEDT 2.0.
-Technically, since every node is specified its ID, it should be easy to import the links by remembering the IDs of the two nodes forming a link.
+Technically, since every node is specified by its ID, it should be easy to import the links by remembering the IDs of the two nodes forming a link.
 However, due to changes in the other annotation in PCEDT, some of the nodes in the new version of PCEDT might not exist in the old version.
 Therefore, we had to adopt a heuristics based on the node's ancestors in the tree and its semantic role